CURE FAQs: Frequently Asked Questions

 There is a scientific understanding of the arterial disease (which causes heart attack, stroke and dementia) that is not offered by mainstream medical care.
 New testing methods and technology enable the CureCenter to offer more individualized and effective treatments…

-The true inflammation nature of arterial disease (which causes heart attack, stroke and dementia) is not the basis of mainstream medical care.
-New testing methods and technology enable the CureCenter to offer more individualized and effective treatments.
+The true progressing inflammatory nature of arterial disease (which causes heart attack, stroke and dementia) is not the model of mainstream medical care.
+New testing methods and technology enable the CURECenter to offer more individualized and effective treatments.
+We identify the root causes and eliminate or at least mitigate their effects.
+Like a sinking boat, we identify and patch the holes as completely as possible while preventing more damage for smooth and uninterrupted sailing.

-• Screening carotid ultrasound (CureScreen): This limited lower cost carotid ultrasound using point of care Butterfly iQ probe and system) is like a screening pap smear, mammogram or PSA to detect early cancer.
-If we find no disease, peace of mind is the benefit.
-If, however, even a little bit of arterial disease is found (like a little bit of cancer) the images can be sent for a CIMT report (see above) and then followed to make sure you are safer by following your CurePlan.
+• Discover Scan Carotid Ultrasound: This limited lower cost carotid ultrasound using point of care Butterfly iQ ultrasound probe and system is like a screening pap smear, mammogram or PSA to detect early cancer.
+If we find no disease, peace of mind is a benefit.
+If, however, even a little bit of arterial disease is found (like a little bit of cancer) the images can be sent for a CIMT report (see next paragraph) and then followed to make sure you are safer by following your CurePlan.

 • LpPLA2 (PLAC) Test: This enzyme rises when plaque and artery walls are inflamed or “hot.”
 You want your arteries to be “cool.”
 LpPLA2 drops with a less inflammatory diet, exercise, reduced insulin resistance, supplements (niacin, and bergamot and statins.
-It is a fire alarm or “meat thermometer.”
+It is a fire alarm or “arterial wall thermometer.”

-• Myeloperoxidase (MPO): A rise in MPO should trigger a search for neutrophil involved inflammation, especially from the mouth.
+• Myeloperoxidase (MPO): A rise in MPO should trigger a search for neutrophil mediated inflammation, especially from the dental abscess or periodontal inflammation.
 MPO indicates inflammation and erosion of the inner lining of the artery known as endothelium.
-A sudden rise should trigger a search for the inflammation that can cause arterial inflammation, leading to heart attack or stroke.
-Think of a caustic chemical spill inside your arteries.
+A sudden rise should trigger a search for the driver of arterial inflammation, leading to heart attack or stroke.
+Think of a caustic chemical spill on your artery protective lining.
 Like a skin abrasion, blood clots form and can occlude flow.

 For more information about these and other tests, go to